Case study: Adopting a Residential Fire Sprinkler Ordinance in Kenmore, WA

-- Schedule the meeting (2 hours optimal) to discuss all submitted concerns, seek consensus or majority agreement on issues, discuss any additional issues raised, and schedule additional meetings as needed.
+- Schedule the meeting to discuss all submitted concerns, seek consensus or majority agreement on issues, discuss any additional issues raised, and schedule additional meetings as needed.

 - Document meeting attendance, issues discussed and agreements reached.

-- You are the residential sprinkler expert.
+- You are the sprinkler expert.
 Prepare a clear proposal for their consideration.

 - Address the costs and be prepared to talk about offset builder and community savings.

-- You may want to schedule speakers on specific sprinkler benefits at this meeting to provide a well rounded education for the Council.
+- You may want to schedule speakers on specific sprinkler benefits at this meeting to provide well-rounded education for the council.